seenigel/NND1/readme.md

 - [Sheldon Silver's Secret Money Trail](https://www.dnainfo.com/new-york/20150122/lower-east-side/sheldon-silver-be-arrested-thursday-on-corruption-charges-report-says)

 ## So What is Data?
+Data's the paper trail.
+It's the forms that people fill out when to [register their new dog with the city](resources/vet-doglicense-form.pdf).
+It's the Birth certificate information

 Your first stop for data is traditionally the government.
 They're usually mandated by law to keep track of various statistics and often they'll have it published on their website.
 So think about the type of data you want to find, and then think about the government agency that would have it.

 - Schools: [NYC Department of Education](http://schools.nyc.gov/Accountability/data/default.htm)